noble-assets/wormhole/.github/README.md

 verification without the need for the guardian set to support each zone directly.

-The communication between Noble and Womchain follows two primary paths, as illustrated in the diagram below:
+The communication between Noble and Wormchain follows two primary paths, as illustrated in the diagram below:

 ![Noble and Wormchain communication paths](./noble-wormchain.png)